ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {:codeblock}

 Make sure to always use the same terminal window in the next sections or to set the environment variables if you use a new window.
-The environment variables in `export` are in Terraform format (notice the `TF_` prefix) for convenience but are used in all environments.
+The environment variables in `export` are in Terraform format (notice the `TF_` prefix) for convenience.
+They are used in subsequent sections.

 ## Basics of software installation
 {: #basics}